Indigenous architecture: Canadian traditional architecture

-Traditional housing issues in modern Canada
+Issues with Indigenous housing in Canada

-As many more settlers arrived in Canada, indigenous peoples were strongly motivated to relocate to newly created reserves, where the Canadian government encouraged Aboriginal people to build permanent houses and adopt farming in place of their traditional hunting and trapping.
+As many more settlers arrived in Canada, Indigenous peoples were strongly motivated to relocate to newly created reserves, where the Canadian government encouraged Indigenous people to build permanent houses and adopt farming in place of their traditional hunting and trapping.
 Not familiar to this sedentary lifestyle, many of these people continued to using their traditional hunting grounds, but when much of southern Canada was settled in the late 1800s and early 1900s, this practice ceased ending their nomadic way of life.
-After World War II indigenous people were relative non-participants in the housing and economic boom Canada.
+After World War II, Indigenous people were relative non-participants in the housing and economic boom Canada.
 Most remained on remote rural reserves often in crowded dwellings that mostly lacked basic amenities.
-As health services on Aboriginal reserves increased during the 1950s and 1960s, life expectancy greatly improved including dramatic drop in the infant mortality, though this may have exacerbated the existing overcrowding problem.
+As health services on Indigenous reserves increased during the 1950s and 1960s, life expectancy greatly improved including dramatic drop in the infant mortality, though this may have exacerbated the existing overcrowding problem.

-Since the 1960s the living conditions in on-reserve housing in Canada has not improved significantly.
+Since the 1960s the living conditions in on-reserve housing in Canada have not improved significantly.
 Overcrowding remains a serious problem in many communities.
 Many houses are in serious need of repair and others still lack basic amenities.
-Poor conditions of housing on reservations has contributed to many Aboriginal people leaving reserves and migrating to urban areas of Canada, causing issues with homelessness, child poverty, tenancy, and transience.
+Poor conditions of housing on reservations has contributed to many Indigenous people leaving reserves and migrating to urban areas of Canada, causing issues with homelessness, child poverty, tenancy, and transience.